tiagomhrd/mnl/README.md

 static_assert(mnl::PSpace2D::Exponent(7, 1) == 1);
 ```

-We can find the index of the monomial which is the product of two monomials
+One can find the index of the monomial which is the product of two monomials
 ```cpp
 #include "mnl.hpp"
 // m_5 * m_7 = y^2 * x^2y = x^2y^3 = m_18
 static_assert(mnl::PSpace2D::Product(5, 7) == 18);
 ```

-We can find the index of the monomial which is the derivative with respect to some direction
+One can find the index of the monomial which is the derivative with respect to some direction
 ```cpp
 #include "mnl.hpp"
 // x is direction 0, y is direction 1